Kentucky Court Records

 Graves County Marriage Records

 Marriage records in Graves County, Kentucky, can be accessed through the Graves County Clerk's office.
-These records include marriage licenses, certificates, and other related documents, and are maintained as far as 1902.
+These records include marriage licenses, certificates, and other related documents and were maintained as far back as 1902.
 They are essential for legal documentation, genealogical research, and verifying marital status.

 Upon written request for public records inspection, requesters can visit the Graves County Clerk's office at: